Deion Sanders Reacts To Michael Irving's 'Masterpiece' Reaction To Buffaloes Win

-Michael Irvin has always been one of Deion Sanders's biggest supporters in his coaching tenure and today is no different.
-The NFL Hall-of-Fame receiver took to his Twitter to celebrate his friend and former teammate's huge win over TCU.
+Michael Irvin has always been one of Deion Sanders' biggest supporters in his coaching tenure, and today is no different.
+The Hall of Fame receiver took to social media to celebrate his friend and former teammate's huge win over TCU.

 “Didn’t I tell y’all God and @DeionSanders is about to deliver their greatest MASTERPIECE!!!
 Mama there goes that MAN, he did it AGAIN!!!!!!!
 So #PROUD of my great friend.”

-Sanders was able to step away from the adoration and attention he'd been receiving post-game to react to Irvin's comments, tweeting.
+Sanders was able to step away from the adoration and attention he'd been receiving postgame to react to Irvin's comments.

 “Love ya my brother!
 That's for real.”